University Catalog 2024-2025

 PRES 6560 Preservation Internship (3)

 The MSHP course requires 200 hours of work for a preservation agency, a suitable non- profit, or a restoration firm.
 An internship may be a special project or daily work for the organization, but the activities must be meaningful and contribute to the student’s professional development.
-Students gain practical experience by working in a professional situation and are required to submit a diary and a report about their work.
+Students gain practical experience by working in a professional situation and are required to submit a report about their work.

 PRES 6570 Historic Tax Credits (3)